nodejs/abi-stable-node/napi_module_registration.md

 # Module registration

-N-API based modules are registered the same manner as other module except that instead of using the NODE_MODULE macro you use:
+N-API based modules are registered in the same manner as other modules except that instead of using the `NODE_MODULE` macro you use:

 ```C
 NAPI_MODULE(addon, Init)
 ```

-The next difference is the signature for the 'Init' method.
+The next difference is the signature for the `Init` method.
 For a N-API based module it is as follows:

 ```C